thisjody/pa-cf-gcs-event/README.md

 - **SERVICE_ACCOUNT**=`<value>`:
   - Description: The service account under which the Cloud Function will run.
 This defines the permissions that the Cloud Function has during execution.

+- **CLOUDFUNCTION**=`<value>`:
+   - Description: The name of the Cloud Function to be deployed.
+It is used in the deployment script to identify which function the `gcloud functions deploy` command will target.

 - **SOURCE**=`<value>`:
   - Description: Path to the source code of the Cloud Function.
 Typically, this points to a directory containing all the necessary files for the function.